Kalikapur Rajbari: History

-Current status & highlights
+Current status and highlights

 The palace is built over 20 bigha of land.
-Currently only two out of the seven sections of the massive palace are in a liveable condition and only one descendant of the Roy family lives in this huge mansion, as a caretaker.
+Currently, only two out of the seven sections of the massive palace are in a liveable condition, and only one descendant of the Roy family lives in this mansion, as a caretaker.
 Currently the Roy family has over 150 members who congregate from various parts of India during Durga Puja.
-Besides the five sections of palace ruins that are a huge tourist attraction, there are Parameshwar and Hanseshwar, two Shiva temples situated just outside the mansion, where regular worship happens.
-The highlight of these two temples is exquisite terracotta artwork.
-These two temples, were also built by Zamindar Paramananda Roy in 1839 which is mentioned in the temple foundation stones.
-Kalikapur rajbari complex starts with the courtyard which has the Natmandir.
-On the left is Durgadalan, where annual Durga Puja is performed by the Roy family.
-This Durga Puja is one of the most famous durga puja of the district, which is also known as ‘seven brothers puja’.
+Besides the five sections of palace ruins that are a tourist attraction, there are two Shiva temples Parameshwar and Hanseshwar, built just outside the mansion; where regular worship of deities is performed.
+The highlight of these two temples is the use of exquisite terracotta artwork.
+These two temples were also built by Zamindar Paramananda Roy in 1839, which is mentioned in the temple foundation stones.
+Kalikapur Rajbari complex starts with the courtyard, which has the Natmandir.
+On the left is Durgadalan, where every year Durga Puja is performed by the Roy family.
+This Durga Puja is one of the most famous durga pujas of the district, which is also known as "seven brothers puja".
 Regularly celebrities from Kolkata throng the durga puja of Kalikapur Rajbari.

-Durga puja in the mansion is also a huge tourist attraction.
-During durga puja numerous traditions are followed at the Kalikapur Rajbari that were started when the mansion was built, and continue to this day.
+Durga puja in the mansion is also a tourist attraction.
+During durga puja, numerous traditions that were started when Kalikapur Rajbari was built continue to this day.
 Highlight of the Durgadalan is the stucco decoration.
 There is also a modern temple where daily puja is performed.
 The location makes the palace an ideal location for photoshoot by tourists.
-Another highlight is a life-size stucco face of a woman on a false window on its outer wall of one of the abandoned mahals.
-On a rainy day, the face referred to as ‘Batayanbartini’ or ‘The lady at the window’ looks realistic giving an eerie feeling.
+Another highlight is a life-size stucco face of a woman on a false window on its outer wall of one of the abandoned mahals/mansions.
+On a rainy day, the face referred to as ‘Batayanbartini’ or ‘The lady at the window’ looks realistic, giving an eerie feeling.

-Films shot at palace
+Films shot at the palace

-Popular with filmmakers, till date over 100 films have been shot in the mansion premises.
-The palace has been a sought after shooting location for several Tollywood films like Goynar Baksho (2013), গুপ্তধন রহস্য (2022), Noukadubi (2011) and Khandhar (1984) and more recently Bollywood films like Te3n (2016) and Maa (2025).
+Popular with filmmakers, to date over 100 films have been shot in the mansion premises.
+The palace has been a sought-after shooting location for several Tollywood films such as Goynar Baksho (2013), গুপ্তধন রহস্য (2022), Noukadubi (2011) and Khandhar (1984) and more recently Bollywood films such as Te3n (2016) and Maa (2025).